If you're someone who loves to go trekking off-the-beaten track, you'll be delighted by the pristine region around Kalap village in Uttarakhand.

+The tiny village of Kalap is located 7,800 feet above sea level, in the remote Tons Valley of Uttarakhand's far northwestern Garhwal region.
 It's not accessible by road or rail, and has remained completely untouched by mainstream tourism.
 Agriculture, and the rearing of sheep and goats, are the main sources of income there.
 Yet, it's not enough, and the village's youth are commonly forced to migrate to the plains in search of work.

-How Community-Based Tourism is Helping
+Sustainable Community-Based Tourism

 Uttarakhand, while blessed with spectacular natural beauty, is also extremely ecologically fragile.
 Its remoteness and challenging terrain has always made it difficult for inhabitants to earn a livelihood.
 With this issue in mind, Anand Sankar established a responsible tourism project in Kalap in mid 2013.

-A photojournalist from south India by profession, Anand decided to become a responsible tourism provider after covering development-related issues and interacting with a number of communities across the country.
+A photojournalist from South India by profession, Anand decided to become a responsible tourism provider after covering development-related issues and interacting with numerous communities across the country.

+Day treks around Kalap offer stunning views, pristine mountain rivers, and jungle alive with scents of pine and wild lavender.
 However, even if you're not into trekking, Kalap is a remarkable place to get away from it all and experience the simplicity of village life.

 More information is available from the Kalap website.